If your kids regularly throw out the old ‘I’m bored’ line over the weekend or during the school holidays, then here is the answer.

 After all the running, riding, flipping, bouncing and rolling it’s great to have an option for kids to express their creative flair and imagination.
 The perfect place for a bit of quiet time is at one of Maitland’s four library branches located in Maitland, East Maitland, Rutherford and Thornton.
 At the libraries, kids will discover not only the many stories in the huge range of books, but can also participate in the engaging school holiday programs, which cater for children aged from four to 14 years old.

 Another option to spur the imagination of your kids is to visit Maitland Regional Art Gallery.
 The gallery is one of the best in the Hunter Region and has a special focus on making art accessible for everyone.
 The kids program is particularly popular, with Baby Art Classes right through to programs for teenagers.
 The Free Art Sundays are definitely worth a look, with art classes that are staffed by qualified teachers running every Sunday for kids of all ages.

-This is truly only scratching the surface, with options including shopping, skate parks, playgrounds, walking trails and sporting facilities in abundance throughout the city.
+This is truly only scratching the surface, with options including shopping, skate parks (including the new Lawes Street Skatepark), playgrounds, walking trails and sporting facilities in abundance throughout the city.

 There is certainly no shortage of things for kids to do and see with a cure for their boredom right on their doorstep.